lsegal/samus/README.md

 In order to integrate with `samus show-cmd <stage> <command>` syntax, your command should include a file named `your-command.help.md` in the same directory as the command script itself.
+These files are Markdown-formatted files and should follow the same formatting conventions of the built-in commands.

 ### Credentials